naamons/Py-SalesForecast/README.md

 1. Use the file uploader to select and upload your sales data CSV file.
 2. Select a product from the dropdown menu to forecast sales.
 3. Click the "Forecast Sales" button to view the sales forecasts and corresponding visualizations.

-## Contributing

-Feel free to fork this repository and submit pull requests to contribute to this project.

 ## License